Kang-Jh/react-ssr-example/README.md

 ### nodemon and ts-node setting

-- Check scripts in the package setting
+Check scripts in the package setting

+## You must include ignore-styles

+ignore-styles make babel to ignore importing css and image in js file